BoBoBalloon/InnovativeItemsDOCS/README.md

 This plugin has many capabilities from creating custom items and abilities to a developer API that allows users with Java experience to build their own keywords.

-**Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/), without it installed, Innovative Items will not load.**
+**Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/).
+Without the plugin installed, Innovative Items will not load.**

 Configuration examples are listed below as well as links to the proper wiki pages that describe them in more detail.

 # Custom Items

-Custom items are a very large part of what makes Innovative Items so amazing.
-The amount of options you as a server owner are given allow you to acomplish what you're looking for without spending a lot of time learning Java and the Spigot API.
+Custom items are what makes Innovative Items so amazing.
+The amount of options you as a server owner are given, allow you to acomplish what you're looking for without spending a lot of time learning Java and the Spigot API.
 You can make custom items by going into the plugin root folder and then going into the folder named *items*.
 After you have found the items folder, you can place a .yml file into it.
-You can put as many .yml files as you like and can have as many items as you like stored in each .yml file.
+You can add as many .yml files as you like into the folder.
+You can have as many items as you like stored in each .yml file.
 This allows you to organize your items by preference.

-An example for an item is provided here, a full overview of the item config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Items):
+An example for an item is provided below, a full overview of the item config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Items):

 ```
 blood-blade: